 I have long been active in civic matters.
 I was honored to receive the Rio Salado Chapter of the American Institute of Architects (AIA) Community Vision Award for contributions to the built environment.
 I served as Cochair of the Rio Salado Crossing Project, a $1.8 billion convention center/stadium/recreation/residential proposal, which was to include a new stadium for the Arizona Cardinals.
 I was honored to be named Mesa's Outstanding Young Woman of the Year.
 I cofounded the East Valley Economic Forum and for years served as Vice President of Economic Development for East Valley Partnership.
 I cofounded the Southwest Shakespeare Company and, with many citizens, worked for many years to attain Mesa's crown jewel of a Performing Arts Center.
 I served on Mesa's General Plan Update Committee.

-I have experience in construction and development issues through my law practice and through my current or past service as a Director and Board members of the Construction Financial Management Association, Arizona Subcontractors Association, Home Builders Association of Central Arizona, and others.
+I have experience in construction and development issues through my law practice and through my current or past service as a Director and Board members of the Construction Financial Management Association, Arizona Subcontractors Association, and others.

 The civic involvement of my husband and me includes long support for many cultural and artistic resources in the area, including the Phoenix Symphony, Desert Botanical Garden, Musical Instrument Museum, Scottsdale Cultural Council, Phoenix Art Museum, Heard Museum, and more.
-My husband is the longest serving Board Member of the Phoenix Symphony and together we have donated approximately $1.5 million of pro bono legal services in service to the Symphony throughout the past three decades.
+My husband is the longest serving Board Member of the Phoenix Symphony and together we have donated approximately $2 million of pro bono legal services to the Symphony over decades.

 We handled planning and zoning and board of adjustment duties with regular review of nonconforming uses and variances and addressed design and architecture, public infrastructure including drainage, engineering and pedestrian walkways, public space, public art, visual corridors, historic overlay and preserving heritage of historic character and architecture, slum and blighted properties, CDBG monies, recommendations and funding of numerous studies on various topics from pedestrian to visual corridors, updates to the general plan, parking, signage, lighting, landscape and streetscape, stakeholder outreach to business and residential communities, facilitated town hall on Downtown vision and priorities with break out groups, created Mesa video on Downtown, promoted economic development and revitalization of Downtown, and was sent by the City of Mesa twice to the International Downtown Association to learn and bring back ideas to help the built community foster strategies to enhance the commercial and residential assets of Downtown Mesa.